 - 1. Title of the Scheme. - 2.
 Name of the Implementing Agency: (Department/Autonomous Body/ PSU) - 3.
 Total Cost of the proposed Scheme/Project - 4.
-Source(s) of financing the Scheme /Project: (State funding/ EAP/ RIDF/ Others (to be specified)) - 5.
+Source(s) of financing the Scheme /Project: (State funding/ EAP/ RIDF/ Special Assistance/ SCDF/ Others (to be specified)) - 5.
 Whether any pre-investment activity was undertaken or is contemplated for the Scheme/ Project?
 If yes, whether pre-investment cost has been included in the Scheme/ Project proposal? - 6.
 Proposed duration of the Scheme - 7.
 Implementation area (Regional Balance): How does the Scheme/Project intend to reduce regional imbalance?
 Indicate participation of local bodies and communities in implementation process.

-Name of the Scheme/ Benefits proposed to accrue Areas proposed to be covered Involvement of Local Bodies & Communities Project to neer ne Districts Blocks Boules & Communices 1 2 3 4 5
+Name of the Scheme/ Benefits proposed to accrue Areas proposed to be covered Involvement of Local Bodies & Project to accrue Districts Blocks Communities 1 2 3 4 5

-2. Project Status:
+2. Project Status

 - 1. Nature of the Scheme /Project: (Infrastructure/ Social Sector/ Subsidy/ Other Economic Sector/ Others (to be specified)) - 2.
 Whether a New or a Continuing Scheme? - 3.
 In case of a Continuing Scheme, - 1.
 Whether the old scheme was evaluated and what were the main findings? - 2.
-Which existing schemes/sub-schemes are being dropped, merged or rationalized? - 3.
+Whether the scheme involves Revised Cost Estimate?
+If yes, furnish scheme/project details at Para-17 underneath. - 3.
+Which existing schemes/sub-schemes are being dropped, merged or rationalized? - 4.
 Year-wise physical and financial performance (If, the project is continuing for more than 5 years, performance for last 5 years may be given)

-Year Financial performance Physical performance 1001 Target Achievement Target Achievement
+Financial performance Physical performance Year Year Target Achievement Target Achievement